-Social networks are another example, as people of all ages use a vast array of online services to form communities and connect with friends and colleagues.
-In addition, cloud services have become important vehicles through which people and governments advance fundamental values including freedom of expression, civic engagement, privacy, and free access to information.
+Social networks are another example of the way that new technologies are being used to connect people of all ages, allowing us to form new communities and connect with friends and colleagues.
+In addition, cloud services have become important vehicles through which people and governments advance fundamental values including freedom of expression, civic engagement, privacy and free access to information.

-- Strengthen and enforce laws to deter creation of online exploitation and fraud.
+Strengthen and enforce laws to deter creation of online exploitation and fraud.
 Many existing laws that are intended to fight fraud and the exploitation of minors were not written to address online crimes and, as a result, are not vigorously enforced.
 According to the International Centre for Missing and Exploited Children, 35 countries still do not have legislation that deals specifically with child sexual abuse images.
-Of the 79 countries that do, 26 do not address computer-based offenses.
-In addition, many laws criminalizing the creation and distribution of images of child sexual abuse fail to cover the online world and are ill-suited to the new tactics of tech-savvy child predators.
-As governments update their laws to tackle these new threats, they should work closely with child rights, advocacy, and support groups, as well as technology suppliers — all of which play a role in protecting children and families in the digital age.
+Of the 79 countries that do, 60 do not define child sexual abuse specifically and 26 do not address computer-based offenses.
+In addition, many laws criminalizing the creation and distribution of images of child sexual abuse are ill-suited to the new tactics of tech-savvy child predators.
+In parallel with other cybercriminals, child sex offenders use defensive forensic measures including anonymization and encryption of their online illegal activities to evade law enforcement.
+As governments update their laws to tackle these new threats, they should work closely with child rights, advocacy and support groups, as well as technology suppliers — all of which play a role in protecting children and families in the digital age.

-- Promote consumer education.
+Promote consumer education.
 Many online crimes can be avoided if people are better informed about how to identify threats and protect themselves.
 According to a Microsoft-supported survey, one in five customers have experienced a fraudulent interaction online.
 Millennials are particularly vulnerable to fraudulent email and intrusive pop-up advertisements.
-Governments should focus on consumer online safety education to help people identify threats and protect themselves, with a special emphasis on schools so that young people learn to defend against online predators and enter adulthood with strong online safety habits.
-Governments should also consider joining and promoting awareness campaigns such as “STOP.
-THINK.
-CONNECT.”—a global public-private partnership that offers basic guidance to citizens about safe online habits and practices.
+Alongside NGOs and the private sector, law enforcement should focus on consumer online safety education to help people identify threats and protect themselves.
+Education is important at every age, and can be tailored appropriately.

-- The Koons Family Institute on International Law & Policy “Child Pornography: Model Legislation & Global Review.”
+- International Centre for Missing & Exploited Children “Child Pornography: Model Legislation & Global Review”